Royce Clayton: Chicago White Sox and Milwaukee Brewers (2001–2003)

 Days after the Rangers signed Alex Rodriguez to a 10-year, $252 million contract to be their new shortstop, the Rangers traded Clayton to the Chicago White Sox for Aaron Myette and Brian Schmack on December 14, 2000.
-José Valentín of the White Sox had led all major league shortstops in errors in the 2000 season, and the White Sox tried using him as their center fielder for the 2001 season.
+José Valentín of the White Sox had led all major league shortstops in errors in the 2000 season, so the White Sox tried using him as their center fielder for the 2001 season.
 Clayton struggled offensively in April and May of the 2001 season, batting .099, but he rebounded to hit .310 for the remainder of the season to finish with a .263 average in 135 games.
-Clayton batted .197 through the first 54 games of the 2002 season and was benched by White Sox manager Jerry Manuel in early June, who increased the playing time for Tony Graffanino.
+Clayton batted .197 through the first 54 games of the 2002 season and was benched by White Sox manager Jerry Manuel in early June, who increased Tony Graffanino's playing time.
 Only a week later, Manuel returned Clayton to the lineup at shortstop, alternating playing time with Valentín and Graffanino.
 At the end of July, Manuel decided that Valentín would receive the majority of playing time at shortstop for the remainder of the season.
 The White Sox released Clayton on September 8.
 He batted .251 with seven home runs and 35 RBIs in 112 games during the 2002 season.

-On December 11, 2002, the Milwaukee Brewers signed Clayton to a one year contract worth $1.75 million for the 2003 season to succeed José Hernández as their starting shortstop.
+On December 11, 2002, the Milwaukee Brewers signed Clayton to a one-year contract worth $1.75 million for the 2003 season to succeed José Hernández as their starting shortstop.
 The contract included a club option for the 2004 season.
 Clayton batted .228 with 11 home runs and 39 RBIs in 2003.
 The Brewers declined the $3 million option in Clayton's contract for the 2004 season, buying him out for $290,000 instead, making Clayton a free agent.